labilezhu/istio-insider/docs/source/ch2-envoy/arch/network-filter/taming-a-network-filter-en.md

 If a Network Filter returns `StopIteration` from its callback, Envoy will not proceed to the next filter in the chain.

-Beware that StopIteration only means “don’t call filters after me for this particular iteration cycle” as opposed to “don’t do any further processing on that connection until I give a green light”.
+Beware that StopIteration only means <mark>“don’t call filters after me for this particular iteration cycle”</mark> as opposed to “don’t do any further processing on that connection until I give a green light”.

-For example, even if a Network Filter returns `StopIteration` from its `onNewConnection()` callback, once Envoy receives a chunk of request data from the Downstream, it will iterate through the filter chain again, this time calling the `onData()` callback.
-Filters that haven’t seen `onNewConnection()` yet are guaranteed to see it prior to `onData()`.
+For example, even if a Network Filter returns `StopIteration` from its `onNewConnection()` callback, once Envoy receives a chunk of request data from the Downstream, it will iterate through the filter chain again, this time calling the `onData()` callback. <mark>Filters that haven’t seen `onNewConnection()` yet are guaranteed to see it prior to `onData()`</mark>.